Boykin, defense help No. 14 NC State rally past FSU 19-17 - WHIZ News

 Boykin’s clean catch in the end zone was the clinching play on a big — and gritty — performance by the Wolfpack’s veteran defense after halftime.
 N.C.
-State (5-1, 1-1 Atlantic Coast Conference) held Florida State (4-2, 2-2) to 93 yards after the break, helping the Wolfpack rally from a 17-3 halftime deficit.
+State held Florida State (4-2, 2-2) to 93 yards after the break, helping the Wolfpack rally from a 17-3 halftime deficit.

 Christopher Dunn also kicked four field goals, including a 53-yarder early in the fourth and the go-ahead 27-yard score with 6:33 left.

-The Wolfpack needed every bit of it, too, considering how daunting things looked when Leary — the preseason league player of the year — went down late in the third.
+The Wolfpack needed every bit of it, too, considering how daunting things looked when Leary went down late in the third.
 He was hit while trying to throw and suffered an injury to his right arm or shoulder, returning later to the sideline with his arm in a sling.
 That forced backup Jack Chambers into duty for an offense that was fighting for most of its gains even with Leary in the game.

+“This team doesn’t quit,” Wolfpack coach Dave Doeren said.
+“They don’t flinch.”

+Travis and the Seminoles found success before halftime with multiple chunk gains, including a 71-yard keeper by Travis that set up a quick touchdown drive.

 THE TAKEAWAY

-FSU: The Seminoles had managed their first 4-0 start since 2015 before falling at home to No. 15 Wake Forest last weekend.
-They looked ready to come back with an impressive win by pushing out to the 17-3 lead, only to sputter after halftime with their share of mistakes — including a bizarre one when punter Alex Mastromanno carried the ball past the line of scrimmage and kicked it away for a penalty that led to a spot turnover and set up one of Dunn’s field goals.
+Florida State: The Seminoles had managed their first 4-0 start since 2015 before falling at home to No. 15 Wake Forest last weekend.
+They looked ready to come back by going up 17-3, only to sputter after halftime with their share of mistakes — including a bizarre one when punter Alex Mastromanno carried the ball past the line of scrimmage and kicked it away for a penalty that led to a spot turnover and one of Dunn’s field goals.

+Norvell said he thought Mastromanno lost track of where he was after avoiding a rush to start his scramble.

+“It was just everything that could go wrong really in that second half really showed up,” Norvell said.

 N.C.
 State: A season of high expectations hit its first bump with last week’s loss to No. 5 Clemson, which put the Wolfpack in catch-up mode in the Atlantic Division race behind the preseason ACC favorite.
-Losing Leary for any time won’t help the Wolfpack’s immediate goals to push for a 10-win season, though it was an impressive show of resilience to find a way to win this one.
+Losing Leary for any time won’t help the Wolfpack’s immediate goals to push for a 10-win season, though it was an impressive show of resilience all the same.

 POLL IMPLICATIONS